FretlessBecks/notely/BUILD_TOOLS.md

 import './directives/bd-notes-list.js'
 ```

+Now, in other files, you can explitly import their dependencies, so we could refactor this, so perhaps we could only load `notes.js` and `login.js` here, and in those files, import only the things they need, and setup module exports if necessary.

 If things are working, lets try to use some ES6 features to make sure this is working:
 __app/app.js__
 ```js